Objective and Design

 The Children's Garden is waking up!
 We still have a ways to go but things are happening as we march toward Spring.
 The dwarf peach and nectarine trees are starting to bloom and the columnar apple trees are setting buds.

 New activities are planned for the Children's Garden this spring.
-A new hopscotch is being added as well as other fun stuff.
+A new hopscotch has been added as well as other fun stuff.